cunarist/tokio-with-wasm/README.md

 ## Deploying the Web App

 After building your webassembly module and preparing it for deployment, ensure that your web server is configured to include cross-origin-related HTTP headers in its responses.
 Set the [`Cross-Origin-Opener-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) to `same-origin` and [`Cross-Origin-Embedder-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) to `require-corp`.
 These headers enable clients using your website to gain access to `SharedArrayBuffer` web API, which is something similar to shared memory on the web.
 Additionally, don't forget to specify the MIME type `application/wasm` for `.wasm` files within the server configurations to ensure optimal performance.

+## Why This is Needed

+The web has many restrictions due to its sandboxed environment which prevents the use of threads, time, file IO, network IO, and many other native functionalities.
+Consequently, certain features are missing from Rust's `std` due to these limitations.
+That's why `tokio` doesn't really work well on web browsers.

+To address this issue, this crate offers `tokio` modules with the **same names** as the original native ones, providing workarounds for these constraints.

+## Future Vision

+Because a large portion of Rust's web ecosystem is based on `wasm32-unknown-unknown` right now, we had to make an alias crate of `tokio` to use its functionalities directly on the web.

+Hopefully, when `wasm32-wasi` becomes the mainstream Rust target for the web, [`jco`](https://github.com/bytecodealliance/jco) might be an alternative to `wasm-bindgen` as it can provide full `std` functionalities with browser shims (polyfills).
+However, this will take time because the [`wasi-threads`](https://github.com/WebAssembly/wasi-threads) proposal still has a long way to go.

+Until that time, there's `tokio_with_wasm`!

 ## Contribution Guide